Introduction and Lore

 That means putting your Leader or Hero in a battle group with as many melee fighters as you can fit within reach of Make an Example of the Weak.

 Another battle group could consist of quick aelven elite fighters, or even mounted fighters if you’re fighting on a battlefield that suits them (which is somewhat rare, depending on objective placement) paired with a cheap ranged fighter.
-A cheap ranged fighter is a way of making sure an enemy target has taken at least one point of damage, so your fighters can use the Show No Mercy Quad fighter ability to take them down later in the game without the risk of losing a melee fighter just to make sure an enemy is wounded.
+A cheap ranged fighter is a way of making sure an enemy target has taken at least one point of damage, so your fighters can use the Show No Mercy Triple to take them down later in the game without the risk of losing a melee fighter just to make sure an enemy is wounded.

 Another aspect of the abilities that should be considered in the tactics of an Anvilgard warband is that you have to get your Leader with the Mystic keyword in melee range of the enemy to use their Quad ability.
 It can do an awful lot of damage, but your Leader has to live long enough for you to be able to afford a Quad, while still being close enough to the frontline to close in for the use of the ability.
-This means your Mystic Leader needs bodyguards: Keep them close to strong fighters that can screen incoming attacks until you’re ready to use Vitriolic Spray.
+This means your Mystic Leader needs bodyguards: keep them close to strong fighters that can screen incoming attacks until you’re ready to use Vitriolic Spray.

 Example List for the Anvilgard Warband